bkamins/ABCDGraphGenerator.jl/README.md

 * `community_sizes.dat` a sequence of cluster sizes (in descending order)
 * `community.dat` a sequence of vertex number-community number pairs
 * `network.dat` a sequence of generated edges sorted lexicographically as pairs of vertices (in increasing order)

+### Docker instructions

+The repository contains `Makefile` which can be used to simplify docker image and container usage.
+* `make build` - builds the docker image
+* `make save` - saves the docker image in `tar.gz` format
+* `make load` - loads the docker image from `julia_abcd.tar.gz` file from current directory (works properly only if docker image is not present yet)
+* `make run` - runs the docker container ready to receive instructions from CLI (just as in [Command Line Interface section](#command-line-interface)).

+Docker caveats:
+* config file should be edited in `./conf/config.yaml` to ensure persistence between docker container sessions (it is a volume mounted by `docker-compose.yaml`).
+* each time when output file is necessary to be specified from CLI, it should be ensured that each output file should be saved to `./output` location, e.g. `julia deg_sampler.jl ./output/degrees.dat 3 5 50 10000 1000 42` (in order to ensure output persistence between docker container sessions).